rosedrnd/rosedrnd/README.md

 - 📫 You can also reach me on [LinkedIn](https://www.linkedin.com/in/catherinerosedurand/)
 - 😄 Pronouns: I prefer She/her.

-I like poems, here's some words of wisdom from Khalil Gibran:
+I like poems.
+Sharing you some words of wisdom from Khalil Gibran:
 >No man can reveal to you aught but that which already
 >lies half asleep in the dawning of your knowledge.
 <!--